sjovang/terraform-azuread-emergency-access-account/README.md

 # Emergency Access Account

-Implement an [Emergency cccess account](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access), assign it the Global Administrator-role and Owner-role on the (root) management group.
+Implement an [Emergency access account](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access), assign it the Global Administrator-role and Owner-role on the (root) management group.

 This account should also be exempt from conditional access policies that enforce MFA, logins should be monitored, and validated regularly.